mehrvarz/webcall/README.md

 other WebCall user, regardless of who is hosting you or them.
 All of this is possible without central coordination and without any server-to-server communication taking place.
-(Please post this link to your favorite site.)

 [https://timur.mobi/webcall/info/server](https://timur.mobi/webcall/info/server)